 It seemed like everyone else started talking simultaneously.
 There was no point in my joining the cacophony of twenty-some voices shouting their congratulations and saying things like, “I knew it!” or “I never would of guessed!”
 I just sat there, smiling.

 I sat across the table from Heather.
 I noticed she was doing the same, just sitting there and smiling.

 She mouthed to me, “You knew?”

 I nodded and mouthed back, “Yeah, last night.”

-She nodded, then said, “Cool!” and I actually heard her.
+She nodded, then said, “Cool!” and she grinned.

 “Did you know?”
 I asked.

 “Yeah.
 Brian and I walk to school, and he told me this morning.”